nyashkn/oaf_ds_assign/docs/01_observations_and_approach_notes.md

 Examine whether the effect persists after controlling for loan officer identity Analyze whether Sunday borrowers receive the same frequency and quality of follow-up

-## Feature Engineering and Data Leakage Considerations
+## Feature Engineering and Data Leakage Considerations [Add to Notebook]

 ### Available Variables and Their Timing